automl/SMAC3/development-2.0/_sources/advanced_usage/1_components.rst.txt

 explained in the following to get a better picture of SMAC.
 These components are all used to guide the optimization process and simple changes can influence the results drastically.

+Before diving into the components, we shortly want to explain the main Bayesian optimization loop in SMAC.
+The :ref:`SMBO<smac.main.base_\\smbo>` receives all instantiated components from the facade and the logic happens here.
+In general, a while loop is used to ask for the next trial, submit it to the runner, and wait for the runner to finish the evaluation.
+Since the runner and the SMBO object are decoupled, the while loop continues and asks for even more trials, which also can be submitted to the runner.
+If the ask method (which is, by the way, processed by the intensifier) returns a wait flag, no further trials will be passed to the runner, and SMAC needs to wait until trials have been evaluated and told to the intensifier.

+Also, the limitations like wallclock time and remaining trials are checked, and callbacks are called in the SMBO class.

 :ref:`Surrogate Model<smac.model.abstract\\_model>`
 ---------------------------------------------------